Hebrews 10:8-10 Commentary

 Spurgeon on will - It is an eternal will.
 We have no vacillating deity, no fickle God.
 He wills changes, but He never changes His will.
 “But he is alone, and who can dissuade him?
 And whatever he desires, Indeed, he does it” (Job 23:13).
 The will of God is invincible as well as eternal.
 We are told in Eph 1:11 that He works all things according to the counsel of His will.
 “There is not one who can hold back His hand, or ask Him, ‘What are you doing?’ ” (Dan 4:35) The good pleasure of His will is never defeated; there cannot be such a thing as a vanquished God. “’My plan shall stand,’ and ‘I will accomplish all my wishes’ ” (Isa 46:10).
 In fact, the will of God is the motive force of all things.
 “For he himself spoke and it came to pass.
 He himself commanded and it stood firm” (Psa 33:9).
 His word is omnipotent because His will is at the back of it and it puts force into it.

-Wuest - The word “will” refers here to the will of God which Messiah came to do.
+Wuest on will - The word “will” refers here to the will of God which Messiah came to do.
 The will of God which the First Testament sacrifices could not accomplish was the sanctification of men.
 This was accomplished through the sacrifice of Messiah.
-(Hebrews Commentary online)
+(Hebrews Commentary)

-In sum, in this verse the writer is describing positional sanctification or past tense salvation (see study of Three Tenses of Salvation).
-However past tense salvation indubitably leads to present tense salvation or progressive sanctification which the writer describes in Hebrews 10:14 (see note there) where he again uses the verb hagiazo, albeit this use being in the present tense which speaks of one's practice and not their position.
-In contrast to past tense salvation, present tense salvation is an ongoing process of daily being conformed to the image of God's Son.
-This process will continue for the rest of our lives.
+In sum, in Hebrews 10:10 the writer is describing positional sanctification or past tense salvation (see Three Tenses of Salvation).
+However past tense salvation indubitably leads to present tense salvation or progressive sanctification which the writer describes in Hebrews 10:14+ where he again uses the verb hagiazo, albeit in the present tense which speaks of one's practice and not their position.

 Wuest on once for all - The words “once for all” are to be taken with “the offering of the body of Jesus Christ,” not here with the act of sanctifying, although verse 14 speaks of the latter fact.
 The context here is contrasting the many offerings under the Levitical system with the once for all offering of our Lord.
 (Hebrews Commentary online)